ClericPy/ichrome/README.md

     async with AsyncChromeDaemon():
         # connect to an opened chrome, default host=127.0.0.1, port=9222, headless=False
         async with AsyncChrome() as chrome:
-            # If you need the current tab, set index with int like 0 for activated tab.
+            # If you need reuse an existing tab, set index with int like 0 for activated tab, such as `async with chrome.connect_tab(0) as tab:`
             async with chrome.connect_tab(index='https://github.com/ClericPy',
                                           auto_close=True) as tab:
                 await tab.wait_loading(2)